 When a Lender Is Involved

-Generally, there's no problem with the issuing authority or company and the report, and this is fine when a lender is involved in the transaction.
-But in practice, you can run into a situation as a real estate agent where you must help your client contract for a flood certification yourself so he can list or sell his property.
+Generally, there's no problem with the issuing authority or company, or the report when a lender is involved in the transaction.
+But in practice as a real estate agent, you can run into a situation where you must help your home owner client contract for a flood certification so he can list or sell his property.

-In one example, the real estate professional had a client who built spec houses which he would then list with the broker.
+In one example, the real estate professional had a client who purchased land with cash to build spec houses, which he would then list with the broker.
 Because one home was to be built on a parcel of land that was bordered by an arroyo, they needed to check into flood certification early on because it would impact construction.
 The builder/seller felt that he would rather take care of any flood issues in the construction phase so he could produce a home that would satisfy lenders.

 The client and broker discussed the situation and decided to have the broker order a flood certification that could be taken to the county so he could get a building permit.
 This had to be done before construction could begin.

-Generally, only an address is necessary to get a flood certification from a certified company, but this was a newly subdivided piece of high desert land and there was no acceptable nearby address.
+Generally, only an address is necessary to get a flood certification from a certified company, but in the situation of the builder, this was a newly subdivided piece of high desert land and there was no acceptable nearby address.
 The broker, therefore, contacted a surveyor to find out how a flood cert could be accomplished.
 The surveyor advised that the flood cert company would accept a set of GPS coordinates but only if they were determined via an approved method.

 The "approved method" was to get two GPS readings.
 One was required at a nearby mapped major intersection of streets or highways that could be referenced by the flood cert company.
 The other would be taken at the lot itself, and the company could then properly orient the property on the flood map.